wkalt/puppetdb/doc/api/v1/errors.markdown

 This is probably just a bug in the software, but it could potentially be indicative of either genuine corruption in the database or that a third party has gone and changed values directly in the database.
 The `msg` of such a response contains a description of how the database corruption could have occured.
 The `details` will contain `retrieved`, `schema`, and `error` keys, which have the resource as retrieved, the schema it should conform to, and a description of how it fails to conform to that schema as the respective values.

+Any endpoint where a resource identifier is supplied can produce a 404 Not Found error response if a resource with that identifier could not be found.
+All such 404 Not Found error responses have the same form.
+The `kind` will be "not-found", the `msg` will be "The resource could not be found.", and the `details` key will contain the URI of the request that resulted in this response.